-- 1. Highlight again the rules of the program. - 2.
-Assign a color and call in numbers for random drug testing. - 3.
-Conduct a needs assessment to determine what each participant's immediate needs are and what their long term goals / needs will be once stabilized. - 4.
-Monitor case and gather reports from counselors, Dr.'s, Probation/Parole, employers, laboratories, etc. and present information to the team during staffing. - 5.
-Be in contact with participant about their schedule and progress. - 6.
-Link the participant with services such as employment information, self-help meetings, recovery centers, etc. - 7.
-Assist with housing, transportation, medical and dental care.
+- 1. Review the participant handbook with the participant - 2.
+Highlight again the rules of the program - 3.
+Assign a color and call in numbers for random drug testing - 4.
+Conduct a needs assessment to determine what each participant's immediate needs are and what their long term goals / needs will be once stabilized - 5.
+Monitor case and gather reports from counselors, doctors, Probation/Parole, employers, laboratories, etc. and present information to the team during staffing - 6.
+Be in contact with participant about their schedule and progress - 7.
+Link the participant with services such as employment information, self-help meetings, recovery centers, etc. - 8.
+Assist with housing, transportation, medical and dental care